simoninireland/epydemic/doc/implementation.rst

 Implementation notes
 ====================

-Some notes on the design and internal implementation shoices of ``epydemic``, for those who are interested.
+Some notes on the design and internal implementation choices of ``epydemic``, for those who are interested.

 .. toctree::